 The nomenclature in conventional medicine to date is no longer able to differentiate between facts and hypothesis-based prognosis due to the dogmatized hypotheses.
 Therefore, we cannot adopt the nomenclature in this way in many areas.
 In Germanische Heilkunde® we have to create a NEW nomenclature, a NEW terminology - a completely NEW language!

 CONTENT: Dirk Hamer Syndrome (DHS), Biological Conflict, Conflict content, Conflict mass, Significant Biological Special Program of Nature (SBS), ca-phase, Conflictolysis (CL), pcl-phase (healingphase), epi-crisis, Hamerscher Herd (HH - Hamer Focus), Tracks, Sympathicotonia and Vagotonia

 Dirk Hamer Syndrome see DHS

 This is any conflict that has been initiated by a DHS® strike, it works this way for man and any other mammal.
-Biological Conflicts should be understood in the evolutionary sense, as archaic conflicts, which are basically the same for both man and animal.
+Biological Conflicts should be understood in terms of developmental history, as archaic conflicts, which are basically the same for both man and animal.
 Unlike humans, the animal feels most of these conflicts realistically.
 For example, when we talk about morsel-conflict1, in case of animals it is always about a specific, real morsel, a piece of food that, for example, cannot be swallowed.
 On the other hand, material value can be a "morsel" for a man, e.g. winning a lottery.